Tzedek: Justice and Compassion

 Tzedakah cannot mean legal justice in this verse.
 It speaks of a situation in which a poor person has only a single cloak or covering, which he has handed over to the lender as security against a loan.
 The lender has a legal right to keep the cloak until the loan has been repaid.
 However, acting on the basis of this right is simply not the right thing to do.
 It ignores the human situation of the poor person, who has nothing else with which to keep warm on a cold night.
 The point becomes even clearer when we examine the parallel passage in Exodus 22, which states:

-If you take your neighbour’s cloak as a pledge, return it to him by sunset, because his cloak is the only covering he has for his body.
-What else will he sleep in?
-When he cries out to Me, I will hear, for I am compassionate.
+If you take your neighbour’s garment as collateral, return it to him before the sun sets, because it is his only clothing, the sole covering for his skin.
+What else does he have in which to sleep?
+And if he cries out to Me, I will be listening: I am gracious.

 Ex.
 22:25-26